razetime/ngn-k-tutorial/3-functions-and-variables.md

 # Part 2: Functions and Defining Variables

+Now that you have an endless supply of array creation power, you now have to find a way to reuse those neat little arrays.

 To define a variable, you type its name followed by a colon:

 ```